riyadrb/deploy-laravel-app-on-production/README.md

 ### License:

-This project is licensed under the [MIT License](https://opensource.org/license/mit/) License.
+This project is licensed under the [MIT License](https://opensource.org/license/mit/).
 Feel free to customize and use it according to your needs.

 ## Script Details: